hashicorp-forge/terraform-provider-enos/README.md

 ## Remote flight

-The `remoteflight` package provides common functions to install and operate `enos-fligth-control` on remote machines through a transport.
+The `remoteflight` package provides common functions to install and operate `enos-flight-control` on remote machines through a transport.

 # Release Workflow:
 This repo uses the GitHub Actions workflow for CI/CD.